etayao/cse15l-lab-reports/lab5/lab5.md

 ##### TA Response

-If you want to be able to clone the file to a new directory each time, how can you make sure that the files from the repo your cloning into submissions are the only things in student-submissions?
-You don't want to have copies of the files from past repos you've cloned.
+If you want to be able to clone the file to a new directory each time, how can you make sure that you don't have have copies of the files from past repos you've cloned.

 ##### Student Retry